SuperOfficeDocs/superoffice-docs/docs/api/person/row/update-person-rows.md

 # so.client:                    # online, web, win, pocket, or mobile
 ---

-# Update a person with new name, address, position using rows
+# Update a person with a new name, address, position using rows

 Now let’s focus on how we can update the person name, position, and address using rows.